-Digitization of Production Processes
+Digitalization of Production Processes (DIPRO)

 The digitization of production processes is opening up new design options for the course of business at shorter and shorter intervals.
 For example, the increasing digitization is driving new business models (such as machine leasing by time of use), the automation of production processes through machine-to-machine communication, as well as the ability to respond to customer demand for customized products (lot size 1).
 This development is, amongst other things, favored by the availability of mass sensor data.
-In research and in the field, digitization in industrial companies is usually described with the keyterm "Industry 4.0".
+In research and in the field, digitization in industrial companies is usually described with the key term "Industry 4.0".

 The aim of the research focus at the Chair of Application Systems and E-Business is to demonstrate the potential of the digitization of production processes as well as to investigate new application systems and architectures.
 For this, we on the one hand examine the use of wearable computers (e.g. data glasses and smartwatches) in the industrial sector and on the other hand, we analyze the use of machine learning for industrial production scheduling.